-As Sec. \ref{systemSetup} shows, the collision of reference UE 0 in the selection window includes Collision Event 1 and Event 2.
-We denote $P_{COL}$ as the total probability of MAC collision, $P_{COL,1}$ as the probability for Collision Event 1, and $P_{COL,2}$ as the probability for Collision Event 2.
-Since Events 1 \& 2 are mutually exclusive,
+As Sec. \ref{systemSetup} shows, the collision of reference UE 0 in the selection window includes Collision Events 1 and 2.
+Let $P_{COL}$ be the total probability of MAC collision, $P_{COL,1}$ as the probability for Collision Event 1, and $P_{COL,2}$ as the probability for Collision Event 2.
+Since Events 1 and 2 are mutually exclusive,

 where $P_{COL,1}$ and $P_{COL,2}$ are analyzed in the following sections.